 The LP should ensure that the license agreement protects the ability of University researchers, including their student and research collaborators, to utilize their inventions to perform future research, thus protecting the viability of the University's research programs.
 The University has a commitment to make the results of its research widely available through publication and open distribution of research products for verification and ongoing research.
 The University also seeks to foster open inquiry beyond the interests of any one research partner, particularly where the invention is a unique research tool (see Guideline 1).
-One way in which the University may address this is through the retention in a license agreement of the University's right to use and distribute to others inventions for research and educational purposes.
+One way in which the University's right to use and distribute to others inventions for research and educational purposes.